Best Upwork Job Alert Tools in 2026: Vibeworker, GigUp & More

 Vibeworker scores every job against your skill profile using AI matching, shows you a match percentile ("Top 5%"), and sends a push notification the moment a high-match job posts.
 It also has three distinct hunting modes: Review Stacking for new freelancers building their first reviews on small fixed-price jobs, Sniper for experienced freelancers targeting high-fit high-value work, and High Value for filtering by verified clients with proven spend history.

 It doesn't auto-apply or access your Upwork account, which means zero Terms of Service exposure.
-Pricing is $49.99/month after a 7-day free trial.
+Pricing is $29/month.
+Check the pricing page for the latest pricing.

 How to choose